tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 * Allowing user input (Either speech or text)
 * Analyzing input.
-* Dialog management - used to formulate a response in a way that mimics humans.
+* Dialog management - used to formulate a response that mimics humans.
 * Reinforcement learning to improve the responses.

   But just because something is readable doesn't mean it makes sense.
 The best application of this technology is to automate repetitive tasks which could include